nblmc/geoservices-docs/guides/tools-guides/map-stories/how-it-works.md

   ## Sequence

-  This is here so that in the next version of the viewer, we can deal with objects that have multiple images for the same record entry.
+  The sequence field exists so that in the next version of the viewer, we can deal with objects that have multiple images for the same record entry.